 The version 1 is our cleanest sounding model with a flat frequency response that does everything right without overdoing any of the lows, mids or highs.
 Great for gaming, general purpose audio listening and studio mixing.
 If you prefer a more bass heavy experience, our V3 T50RP Mk3 would be a better solution.

 Included with the headphones is the stock 1/4″ (6.5mm) cable and mobile 3.5mm cable, but we do suggest grabbing the V-Moda Audio only cable as an upgrade which you can find here or order it below in the options.
-Please note that headphones are made to order, this is around 3-5 business days.

 Disclaimer: Everything in the review is entirely subjective.
 Paired with the right equipment, these absolutely shine.
 Comfort is great, the pads are luxurious.
 Aftermarket headband padding is optional with this revision.
 Just get the V-Moda cable.
 I love the sound signature, my only gripe with the sound is that any music that wasn't mastered well sucks (not a bad quality, just make sure your files are of a high enough bit-rate and/or have decent imaging).
 A very cozy, day off on the couch type of headphone; not at all sibilant (or portable), while still having ridiculous detail.
 One of my least guilty impulse buys.